jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 Since we had planned on having running water avialable at our original campsite, and Turn Island didn't provide that, we had to make a trek into Friday Harbor the next day.
-We decided to wait until around lunch time so we could grab a bite to eat and try to get closer to slack tide, but not so late that it was high tide while we were there and our potential landing areas would be underwater.
+We decided to wait until lunch time so we could grab a bite to eat and try to hit the slack tide, but not so late that it was high tide while we were there and our potential landing areas would be underwater.

 | Marker                                                                         | Time                | Tide  | Speed (knots) |
 |--------------------------------------------------------------------------------|---------------------|-------|---------------|